mikeal/centerless/proofs/public-authority/README.md

 and vice versa.

 This is presumed to mean that this authority's control over data is unshakable.
-However, the mean appearance of the data *in public* means that every public actor has a means of verification.
+However, the mere appearance of the data *in public* means that every public actor has a means of verification.

 In other words, we can talk **about** data on twitter.com and even